LOUDO56/PyMacroRecord/README.md

 - Load.
 - Universal Files (work with .json).
 - After-playback options, e.g., Standby or shutdown computer.
+- Can choose from recording mouse movement, click and keyboard input
 - Mouse Movement, click, and keyboard recording.
 - Smooth recording of the mouse.